ioda-net/geo-api3/README.md

 Makefile will do this for you if you haven't downloaded them already.

 You can customize the build in a copy of `config.dist.toml`.
-This copy must be named `config.toml`.
-This file is written in the
-[toml configuration](https://github.com/toml-lang/toml) language.
+This copy must be named `config/config.toml`.
+This file is written in the [toml configuration](https://github.com/toml-lang/toml) language.
 Without this configuration file, you will not be able to generate the configuration files from the templates.